othmanmanasrah95/transfer/README.md

    - Calls savePrompt and sendPrompt functions for processing and communication.
    - Responds with the received answer or an error message.

-3. **Send Prompt Data to Another API:**
+3. **Send Prompt Data to llm API:**
    - Function: sendPrompt(promptData, res)
-   - Sends a POST request to a specified endpoint with user prompt data.
+   - Sends a POST request to a specified endpoint(/api/prompt_route located in llmAPIs) with user prompt data.
    - Handles response, logs data, and responds with the received answer.

 4. **Save Prompt Data:**